Here is some information about Oakmount Veterinary Hospital in Burnley. Sheryl Calway is the clinical director.

 As an Accredited and Inspected RCVS Hospital, our standards of care must meet the requirements of our regulatory body at the highest level, both day and night.
 Our team of Veterinary Surgeons, Veterinary Nurses and trained staff care for our patients 24 hours a day, 7 days a week, 365 days of the year, with a team member on site at all times.
 We are one of only 2 Small Animal Veterinary Hospitals in East Lancashire, and one of only five in the whole of Lancashire!

 My passion has always been in working with the exotic and more unusual animals.
 I qualified as a veterinary surgeon in 2001 and have worked in 100% small animal practice ever since.
-However, I always jumped at any opportunity I could to work with avian or reptile patients and eventually decided several years ago to take the leap into this speciality on a permanent basis.
+However, I always jumped at any opportunity I could to work with avian or reptile patients.
+I eventually decided several years ago to take the leap into this speciality on a permanent basis.

 I completed my studies in exotic animal medicine and surgery via the European School of Veterinary Postgraduate Studies (ESVPS), Harper Adams University and Improve International, being awarded my GP Certificate in May 2018.